nathan-pham/Omega/README.md

 # Omega
-A simple hyperscript framework for developing fast web applications
+A simple hyperscript framework for developing web applications

+## Known Limitations
+* No error management
+* Does not work with promises
+* Conditional rendering probably doesn't work
+* Diffing is crap

 ## Roadmap
-Planned features
+All planned features

+### Overall Upgrades
+* Upgrade diffing
+* Promises and conditional rendering
+* Add lifecycle?

 ### Serverside rendering
 * send HTML